unoplatform/uno/doc/articles/get-started.md

 ### Select your development environment

 Uno Platform allows you to create single-codebase, cross-platform applications which run on iOS, Android, Web, macOS, Linux and Windows.
-You'll be creating cross-platfom .NET applications with XAML and C# in no time.
+You'll be creating cross-platform .NET applications with XAML and C# in no time.

 The following sections will guide you through your development environment setup, a simple Hello World app, and more advanced tutorials.